woodrmichael/Mean-Image-Median-Lab/README.md

       image loaded.
 * [x] Commit 3 "Input images"
     - Design a technique to specify how many input images you wish to load and how to specify them
     - You click the add image button for all the images you want, then click save as once you are finished and want to save your image.
+You can add as many images as your computer can handle as long as it is >= 2.
 * [ ] Commit 4 "Lab completed"
     - Update your code based on feedback from your instructor (if available)
     - Finish all assignment requirements.